-In Section 4 of this review, specific attention is provided to the adequacy of the 3-year average of the 4th highest daily 8-h maximum concentration exposure metric to control for the level of the W126 exposure index, as well as the frequency of elevated hourly average O3 concentrations, over either an annual or a 3-year period to protect vegetation.
-In addition, discussion is provided on the use of an annual W126 index versus the use of a 3-year average of the W126 metric.
+In Section 4 of this review, detailed comments are provided on the adequacy of the 3-year average of the 4th highest daily 8-h maximum concentration exposure metric to control for the level of the W126 exposure index, as well as the frequency of elevated hourly average O_3 concentrations, over either an annual or a 3-year period to protect vegetation.
+In addition, comments are provided on the use of an annual W126 index by the EPA versus the application of a 3-year average of the W126 metric to protect vegetation.